-Whether you join us as an experienced hill walker or professional netflixer, you will at some point find yourself in an unfamiliar situation with Ben Lairig.
-The club’s purpose is to develop it’s members and does this by providing organised meets, training (formal & informal), frequent trips to the mountains and continuously monitoring best practice.
-But the dangers of mountaineering can change by the hour and even the most moderate plan can become a demanding day out.
-So every time you venture onto the hills remember you are ultimately responsible for your own safety; decisions are made as a team and it’s right to respect experienced members’ opinions, but never be afraid to say ‘stop’ if you don’t feel right.
+Ben Lairig’s purpose is to develop it’s members and does this by providing organised meets, training (formal & informal), frequent trips to the mountains and continuously monitoring best practice.
+But the dangers of mountaineering can change by the hour and even a moderate plan can become a demanding day out.
+So when you venture onto the hills remember you are ultimately responsible for you own safety, decisions are made as equals and it’s right to respect all members’ opinions, but never be afraid to say ‘stop’ if you don’t feel right.
 Nothing we do in the mountains is safe, purely just managed.

-Ben Lairig recognises that climbing and mountaineering are activities with a danger of personal injury or death, members must be aware of and accept these risks and are responsible for their own actions, including on organised trips, social meets and when practicing skills acquired through the club.
+Ben Lairig members must recognise that climbing and mountaineering are activities with a danger of personal injury or death.
+Participants in these activities should be aware of and accept these risk and be responsible for their own actions, including on organised trips, social meets and when practicing skills acquired through the club.

-That being said, teamwork is the keystone of any day on a mountain because a group relies on each other completely.
-Look out for your friends by helping them get ready and check through the day for anyone who might be struggling; let no one fall behind and always put the safety needs of others before your own mountaineering ambitions.
-When using ropes make sure you are comfortable with each other’s ability and are ready to accept the consequences of a genuine mistake.
+That being said, teamwork is key to any successful day in the mountains because a group relies on each other completely.
+Look out for your friends by buddy-checking their gear and help anyone who might be struggling; let no one fall behind and always put the safety needs of others before your own mountaineering ambitions.
+When using ropes make sure you are comfortable with each other’s ability.

-- Make sure everyone else on the trip is aware of your plans by leaving a physical note of your route and on the group chat, including your expected return time and a later emergency cut-off.
+- Make sure everyone on the trip is aware of your plans by leaving a physical note of your route and on the group chat, including your expected return time and a later emergency cut-off.

 - Have the essential equipment as listed on the kit list